-PLEASE NOTE: If you apply for Ethical Approval, the research requiring approval must not commence before full approval is granted.
+PLEASE NOTE: If you apply for Ethical Approval, data collection for the research requiring approval must not commence before full approval is granted.

 Click on the titles below to reveal content

 - The REC only reviews applications from staff members and Doctoral & MD (Doctor of Medicine) postgraduates.
 The REC does NOT accept applications from Masters students, either taught or by major thesis.
 See here for information on NUI Galway's School Research Ethics Committees (SRECs)

 RE SIGNATURES : Post-graduate students - ensure you and your supervisor have signed your application / Staff - ensure you and your Head of Discipline have signed your application.
 ORIGINAL SIGNATURES ARE REQUIRED.

 Applications must be emailed to firstname.lastname@example.org as one single pdf document , no later than the deadline date above.
 Applicants must also submit a signed hard copy by the deadline date.
 For any other information or queries contact: